Amlyze/amltrix-data/markdown/actors.md

 - Conduct seemingly legitimate recruitment processes, such as online interviews and structured application procedures.
 - Lend credibility to fraudulent job offers, deceiving recruits and financial institutions alike.
 - Mask beneficial ownership behind fabricated corporate entities, complicating standard due diligence and transaction monitoring efforts.
-- [Red/Green Clause Letters of Credit](https://framework.amltrix.com/techniques/T0074.002) — Shell or front companies serve as beneficiaries or intermediaries by:

-- Receiving advance payments for fictitious or inflated shipments under red/green clause letters of credit.
-- Concealing beneficial ownership, complicating financial institutions' due diligence, and obscuring the origin of illicit funds.
-- Enabling multi-layered transactions that mask ultimate recipients and sources of capital.
 - [Agricultural Ventures](https://framework.amltrix.com/techniques/T0014.004) — Shell or front companies serve as ghost agribusiness projects lacking tangible output and are used to:

 - Register or hold farmland with minimal real activity, providing a veneer of legitimate agricultural operations.